c-allergic/2024-Summer-UGRP/UGRP.typ

 ]
 In (a), there is a simple conjuction of an AND gate and an OR gate.
 The output of them, $y_1$ and $y_2$, is then connected to the AND gate in the next layer as inputs.
 The conjuction of the two gates in the first layer is given by:
 $ z = y_1y_2 -2(y_1+y_2)z+3z $ <conjunction>
-So by simply change the literals in the QUBO penalty, we could simulate the conjuction of two gadgets and therby the circuit sat problem.
-The whole reduction of (a), from circuit sat to QUBO, is given by:
+So by simply change the literals in the QUBO penalty, we could simulate the conjuction of two gadgets and therby the Circuit SAT problem.
+The whole reduction of (a), from Circuit SAT to QUBO, is given by:
 $ y_1 = x_1x_2-2(x_1+x_2)y_1+3y_1 $   $ y_2 = x_1 x_2 + (x_1 + x_2)(1-2y_2)+ y_2 $  #align(center)[and @conjunction]

-== QUBO $arrow$ Spin glass and Ising machine
+== QUBO $arrow$ Spin Glass and Ising machine

-=== Reduction from QUBO to Spin glass
+=== Reduction from QUBO to Spin Glass

-The problem of spin glasses is of great interest both in solid state physics and in statistical physics.
-Simply speaking, in a spin glass system, there are many spins that interact with each other and the onsite energy, such as magnetic field.
+_Spin Glass_ problem is of great interest both in solid state physics and in statistical physics.
+Simply speaking, in a Spin Glass system, there are many spins that interact with each other and the onsite energy, such as magnetic field.
 In spin glss, there is an energy interaction between spins:
 $H_12 = J_12 sigma_1 sigma_2$,
 where $sigma_1$ and $sigma_2$ are the spins and $J_12$ is the interaction @barahona1982computational.
 For a configuration $sigma ={sigma_1,sigma_2,...,sigma_n},  $ where $sigma_i = {+1,-1}$, the energy of the configuration is given by the Hamiltonian